staking-foundation/docs/docs/50-dao.md

 ## The Diva DAO

-The Diva DAO represents its users via the delegated DIVA token holders, who can exercise voting power.
+The Diva DAO represents its users via the Delegated DIVA token holders, who can exercise voting power.

-The Diva protocol doesn't extract any fees, and its participants are entrusted to govern it as a public good.
+The Diva protocol doesn't extract any fees, and Delegated Diva Token holders are entrusted to govern it as a public good.

 There is a fixed total supply of 1,000,000,000 DIVA tokens.
-Each delegated DIVA token is worth 1 vote on decisions such as:
+Each Delegated DIVA token is worth 1 vote on decisions such as:

 - Deploying the Diva Smart Contracts.
 - Curating the Diva Protocol by adjusting network parameters (if any).